These carrot cake energy balls are done in 10 minutes! They use simple ingredients and little effort to make a healthy no bake snack.

 - Some mix in ideas: oats, dates, raisins, sunflower seeds, flax, or chia seeds.

-- Use sunbutter instead of almond butter, and leave out the chopped nuts to make this recipe nut free.
+- To make nut free carrot cake energy balls, use sunbutter instead of almond butter, and leave out the chopped nuts.

 - I divide the batter into 10 equal parts and roll into balls, you can make more than 10 if you make the balls smaller for more of a mini bite sized snack.